 #7 – Doctor’s Cave Beach

 Why it’s awesome: If you only have time to visit one beach when you travel to Jamaica, make sure that it’s this one!
 Said to be the number one beach in Jamaica, you can swim here year-round, as the crystal clear water is almost always between 22 – 28 degrees Celsius!
 It’s not all sand, sea, and sunbathing either – the beach has a little history to it too!
 It was originally donated by Dr Alexander McCatty in 1906, who used to enter the beach with his friends through a cave.
 Hence the name, Doctor’s Cave Beach!
+There are also lots of cool places to stay in nearby Montego Bay, so you can get to this beach easily no matter where you base yourself.

 What to do there: We don’t really need to tell you what to pack for the beach!
 There are plenty of sun loungers for rent, or you can just lay down your towel and catch some rays.
 Then, cool off by taking a dip in the cool, clear waters, no matter what time of year it is.
 Once you’re done at the beach, head along Gloucester Avenue, also known as the “Hip Strip”.
 This is where you’ll find some of the best shopping, restaurants, bars, and nightlife in Montego Bay!